nuxencs/seasonpackarr/docs/exec-plans/active/2026-07-04-parse-owns-import.md

   complete and partial packs.)
 - 2026-07-04: per-stage `ImportError` → status codes 459–463 (config/add/find/
   recheck/resume), mapped by `torrentclient.ImportStatusCode`.
+- 2026-08-08: the destination now includes the expected rooted or flat file layout. qBittorrent imports are pinned to the resolved save path, and an omitted `contentLayout` is read from qBittorrent preferences.

 ## verification notes